-- 1. Emphasize the multidisciplinary aspects of physical and molecular sciences. - 2.
-Promote the development of the skills required for scientific inquiry, writing and presentation. - 3.
+- 2. Promote the development of the skills required for scientific inquiry, writing and presentation. - 3.
 Provide opportunities for students to gain academic teaching and research experiences that will prepare them for scholarly and productive endeavors. - 4.
 Train scientists and scholars to perceive fundamental problems in areas of chemistry; and to investigate them successfully. - 5.
 Prepare Ph.D. level students for postdoctoral research or academic teaching positions in academic, scientific or other industries.